-POLICY 17.4.3: Within the Buckingham community, residential walls are prohibited as boundaries for housing subdivisions or large residential developments.
+POLICY 17.4.3: Within the Buckingham Community, residential walls are prohibited as boundaries for housing subdivisions or large residential developments.
 Berms are allowed in accordance with the Lee County Land Development Code, but should be designed to be undulating.

-STAFF REPORT FOR May 20, 2009 CPA2007-49 PAGE 16 OF 25 There is precedent for prohibiting walls in the Pine Island community.
-Policy 14.3.5 and Sec.
-33-1086 address walls on Pine Island.
-The Land Development Code will need to be amended to implement Policy 17.4.3.
+The Lee Plan and Land Development Code (LDC) have precedent for prohibiting walls.
+Policy 14.3.5 of the Lee Plan and Sec.
+33-1086 of the LDC address, and in some cases prohibit walls on Pine Island.
+The Land Development Code will need to be amended to implement this policy within the Buckingham community.
+Staff does not have any objection to the proposed language of this policy and recommends transmittal.